This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Many bike shops, brand and online retailers will allow customers to test saddles out for around 30 days.
 This period of time should help you to identity which saddle best suits you before fully committing to one.

-Is a Wide Bike Saddle More Comfortable?
+Are Wide Saddles More Comfortable?

 Wide saddles can offer more support for your bottom and sit bones, however they can be too wide for you personally.
 As previously mentioned, everyone has different sized bodies so it’s best to test the saddles out.